Skip to main content

 > " "

-Since the function we want to call takes a single string argument we can use it as a tagged template and save the parenthesis in the function call.
+Since the function we want to call takes a single string argument, we can use it as a tagged template and save the parentheses in the function call.

 Let’s write it as a function call instead: